ntrezowan/the-plain/_posts/2020-5-27-encrypt-ec2-ebs-root-volume-in-aws.md

 2. Check existing volume

 	a.
-SSH to the EC2 instance and check the current volumes;
+SSH to the EC2 instance and check current volumes

 		# lsblk
 		NAME    MAJ:MIN RM SIZE RO TYPE MOUNTPOINT xvda    202:0    0   8G  0 disk
 		└─xvda1 202:1    0   8G  0 part /

 	b.
-Create a file and check later to see if this file is available after restore
+Create a file to check later if this file is available after restore

 		# touch abc.txt

-3. Create snapshot of the root volume (/dev/xvda)
+3. Create snapshot of the root volume

 	a.
-Go to `Volumes`, and select the unencrypted root volume
+Go to `EC2 > Volumes`, and choose the unencrypted root volume

 	b.
 Select `Action > Create Snapshot`